It has been a long while since I updated the blog. Partly because I have been busy transitioning from classroom teacher to resource teacher.

 Think back to when your child was learning to walk.
 You encouraged them to let go of the sofa or table and step towards you.
 And when your child fell, you applauded and told them great job.
 And then you encouraged them, or even picked them back up and dusted them off and asked them to do it again.

-Now go back to the day you taught your child to ride a bike.
+Now, go back to the day you taught your child to ride a bike.
 You encouraged them to ride, you probably held the bike as you ran down the street.
 And then you let go...and you let them ride.
 You applauded again.
-Even though you likely saw them topple over and skin a knee.
+Even though you likely saw said child topple over and skin a knee.
 But you encouraged them to get back up and start peddling again.

 I have been talking with lots of friends and relatives lately about this college acceptance round.
 I asked Terri, "What was it like for you in 1988 to apply to college?"
 Terri quickly chuckled, " I asked my dad how far away I could go from home and he told me Gainsville, so I applied to UF."